-&lt;sup>5 Generally referred to as the combined CLB and MGO Methodology.
+Generally referred to as the combined CLB and MGO Methodology

-&lt;sup>6 The gross load meter data reflects the load consumption at that location independent of any offsetting Energy produced by behind-the-meter generation.
+The gross load meter data reflects the load consumption at that location independent of any offsetting Energy produced by behind-the-meter generation.

 This option would apply in instances where both the load and the behind-the-meter device together are registered as the PDR/RDRR resource.
-Under this option, the demand response performance attributed to DRLOAD(t) and DRSUPPLY(t), as previously detailed under Customer Load Baseline and Metering Generator Output respectively, resulting in a total demand response reduction calculated as:
+Under this option, the demand response performance would be the combined demand response performance attributed to DRLOAD(t) and DRSUPPLY(t), as previously detailed under Customer Load Baseline and Metering Generator Output respectively, resulting in a total demand response reduction calculated as: